dchou1618/data-labs-streamlit/README.md

-# data-labs-streamlit
+# Summary
-Streamlit landing page that redirects from NLP ML Toolkit intro page
+Streamlit landing page that redirects from NLP ML Toolkit intro page - `https://ml-preparation-tool.herokuapp.com/`

+# Features

+* Embedding Evaluation - Compare how spread out/well-defined different word embeddings are.
+This helps with word sense disambiguation if the clusters of embeddings between different words are well-defined.

+* Polar Opposite Visualization - Compare the effects of polar opposite directional vector transformations on different feature extraction embeddings for interpretability.